teja230/shopgauge/docs/developer-guide/README.md

 # 🔧 Developer Guide

-Welcome to the StoreSight Developer Guide.
+Welcome to the ShopGauge Developer Guide.
 This section contains APIs, integration guides, and development resources.

 ## 📋 Contents